Admissions Frequently Asked Questions: Return to Campus

 We are educating and encouraging everyone to take personal responsibility to create a safe environment.
 If you feel uncomfortable with something in your residence hall, speak to your Residence Life Coordinator, and we’ll make whatever adjustments necessary to remind others how important it is to keep everyone in our community healthy.
 Our goal with these protocols is to build a culture of mutual respect.

 If I’m in a high risk category or immunocompromised, can I get a single room?

 Please contact Accessibility Services through their website or by calling 678-839-6428.
 Accessibility Services staff will work with Housing and Residence Life to accommodate all students with medical documentation of unique needs.
 All student health information will remain confidential.

 What will our options for dining be like?

-Like other restaurants in Georgia, dining services at East Commons and Z-6 will be converted to full cafeteria-style dining with socially distanced seating in accordance with guidelines from state agencies including the Office of the Governor of Georgia and the Georgia Department of Public Health.
+Like other restaurants in Georgia, dining services at East Commons and West Commons (Z-6) will be converted to full cafeteria-style dining with socially distanced seating in accordance with guidelines from state agencies including the Office of the Governor of Georgia and the Georgia Department of Public Health.
 Other facilities will continue to offer food-court style services and retail food services with social distancing and occupancy standards.

 Is Pack Premiere still happening?